- How do I volunteer?

 SOARS is open to working with our colleagues across the country.
 Co-mentoring of a SOARS protégé based in Boulder can be arranged, especially if you will be visiting during the summer internship.
 Off-site placements can also occasionally be arranged - please contact Rebecca Haacker-Santos, the SOARS director, if this is of interest to you.

-Once you have read the mentor descriptions and decided which type of mentor you would like to be, apply on the Spark Volunteer page.
+Once you have read the mentor descriptions and decided which type of mentor you would like to be, apply on the Mentor Volunteer page.

 What kind of mentor can I be?